stfukthnx/documentation/content/opensource/installation/index.md

 Once finished you should see following message, and on the dashboard you should see your devices updating (Yes you can add multiple devices to an application).
 You're ready ;)

-{{< figure src="balena-push.png" alt="Once created you can push the Kerberos Opensource agent to your Balenca Cloud app." caption="Once created you can push the Kerberos Opensource agent to your Balenca Cloud app." class="stretch">}}
+{{< figure src="balena-push.png" alt="Once created you can push the Kerberos Opensource agent to your Balenca Cloud app." caption="Once created you can push the Kerberos Opensource agent to your Balena Cloud app." class="stretch">}}